Storywrangler

 • Querying datasets — the discovery-first query workflow, instrument endpoints, and performance guidance.

-• Registering a dataset — how to publish a new parquet dataset to the platform, including the hive-partitioning convention.
+• Registering a dataset — how to publish a new parquet dataset to the platform, whether through an existing endpoint type or a bespoke endpoint.

 • Why Storywrangler? — the motivation behind the platform.